-- 10.-(1) Where, on a reference under regulation 9 above, an employment tribunal determines particulars as being those which ought to have been included or referred to in a statement given under regulation 3 or 6 above, the officer nominated under regulation 3 shall be deemed to have given the office holder a statement in which those particulars were included, or referred to, as specified in the decision of the tribunal. - (2) On determining a reference under regulation 9(2) above relating to a statement purporting to be a statement under regulation 3 or 6, an employment tribunal may- - (a) confirm the particulars as included or referred to in the statement given by the person nominated under regulation 3, as the tribunal may determine to be appropriate; and the statement shall be deemed to have been given by that person to the office holder in accordance with the decision of the tribunal.
+- 10.-(1) Where, on a reference under regulation 9 above, an employment tribunal determines particulars as being those which ought to have been included or referred to in a statement given under regulation 3 or 6 above, the officer nominated under regulation 3 shall be deemed to have given the office holder a statement in which those particulars were included, or referred to, as specified in the decision of the tribunal. - (2) On determining a reference under regulation 9(2) above relating to a statement purporting to be a statement under regulation 3 or 6, an employment tribunal may- - (a) confirm the particulars as included or referred to in the statement given by the person nominated under regulation 3, - (b) amend those particulars, or - (c) substitute other particulars for them, as the tribunal may determine to be appropriate; and the statement shall be deemed to have been given by that person to the office holder in accordance with the decision of the tribunal.